 Ulcerative colitis is a chronic, recurring disease where the large intestine is inflamed.
 It is one of the most common types of inflammatory bowel disease after Crohn’s disease.
 This disease can happen to anyone, irrespective of gender and age.

-Blood tests and stool samples helps diagnosis, but the important test is the ulcerative colitis tests, which is the internal examination of the bowel and its biopsy.
+Blood tests and stool samples helps diagnosis, but the important tests are the ulcerative colitis tests, which are the internal examination of the bowel and its biopsy.
 Treatment would involve taking medication or surgery.
 Recent studies suggest that ulcerative colitis can be cured, not limited to just control of the disease.

 What is Ulcerative Colitis?